Sorting in Networks: Adversity and Structure

 \paragraph{Related literature} The following paragraphs compare our results with the most relevant studies among existing work by assessing the contributions above.
 As there is a large body of literature the review is limited to only the most similar and noteworthy.

-The most relevant paper on sorting is \textcite{de_marti_segregation_2016} which investigates conditions for segregation/sorting in networks with externalities but with noteworthy differences (see below).
-As our setup builds on an assortative matching framework, unlike \textcite{de_marti_segregation_2016}, we can directly compare our results with those already established.
-The work related to stability of sorting has a strong tradition for two-sided matching e.g. labor and dating markets starting with \textcite{becker_theory_1973}.
-The research on one-sided assortative matching, i.e. the basis for our setup, has been limited to formation of clubs (not networks) under various technologies cf. \textcite{farrell_partnerships_1988}, \textcite{kremer_o-ring_1993}, \textcite{durlauf_is_2003}, \textcite{legros_assortative_2002}, \textcite{pycia_stability_2012}, \textcite{baccara_homophily_2013}.
-All the work on one-sided assortative matching find conditions for sorting which is similar to type complementarity in \textcite{becker_theory_1973}.
+The most relevant paper on sorting is \cite{de_marti_segregation_2016} which investigates conditions for segregation/sorting in networks with externalities but with noteworthy differences (see below).
+As our setup builds on an assortative matching framework, unlike \cite{de_marti_segregation_2016}, we can directly compare our results with those already established.
+The work related to stability of sorting has a strong tradition for two-sided matching e.g. labor and dating markets starting with \cite{becker_theory_1973}.
+The research on one-sided assortative matching, i.e. the basis for our setup, has been limited to formation of clubs (not networks) under various technologies cf. \cite{farrell_partnerships_1988}, \cite{kremer_o-ring_1993}, \cite{durlauf_is_2003}, \cite{legros_assortative_2002}, \cite{pycia_stability_2012}, \cite{baccara_homophily_2013}.
+All the work on one-sided assortative matching find conditions for sorting which is similar to type complementarity in \cite{becker_theory_1973}.
 Yet, none of these papers allow for linking between groups nor consider network externalities which are the extensions we treat.
-Note that Proposition \ref{claim:assort:elementwise:monotonic} can be seen as a direct extension of the classic result by \textcite{becker_theory_1973} for networks without externalities - our contribution is to propose a new measure of sorting which is tractable in equilibrium.
+Note that Proposition \ref{claim:assort:elementwise:monotonic} can be seen as a direct extension of the classic result by \cite{becker_theory_1973} for networks without externalities - our contribution is to propose a new measure of sorting which is tractable in equilibrium.